 At Northern Illinois Recovery Center in Crystal Lake, Illinois, we provide dialectical behavior therapy (DBT) as part of our comprehensive addiction treatment programs.
 DBT is an evidence-based approach that helps individuals struggling with substance use disorders develop healthier ways to cope with stress, regulate emotions, and manage triggers that can lead to relapse.

 The term “dialectical” expresses the idea of bringing opposite concepts together.
 In DBT, this pertains to terms like “change” and “acceptance.”
-During DBT therapy sessions, a major focus is on developing acceptance and the appropriate skills for problem-solving.
-In conjunction with other methods of treatment, this type of therapy can be extremely useful for addiction recovery and beyond.
+During DBT therapy sessions, a major focus is on developing our clients’ acceptance and the skills taught for problem-solving.
+In conjunction with other methods of treatment, this type of therapy can be extremely useful in recovery and beyond.

 Goals and Principles of DBT

-- Learn to express emotions and talk about past/current struggles
+- Learn to express your emotions and talk about your past/current struggles

 - Learn how to resolve issues smoothly and maintain a stable life

-- Repair relationships to improve personal behavior and communication skills
+- Repair relationships to improve your behavior and communication skills

 DBT encourages individuals to live in the present moment.
-During sessions, individuals will learn how to break down their emotions, stress, and grief in a healthy manner.
+During sessions, patients will learn how to break down their emotions, stress, and grief in a healthier manner.
 Many people who are enrolled in DBT have heightened emotional responses.
-Proper treatment can help with emotional regulation and not engaging in addictive behaviors.
+Proper treatment can help the patient with emotional regulation and prevent engaging in addictive behaviors.

 - Reduce harmful behaviors: Decrease substance use and other behaviors that put the individual at risk.